dustinspecker/dustinspecker.com/content/posts/iptables-how-kubernetes-services-direct-traffic-to-pods.md

 underlying tools used.

 Recall that Kubernetes creates a network namespace for each pod.
-We'll be manually creating network namespaces, which will be treated as our "pods."
+We'll be manually creating network namespaces with a python HTTP server running, which will be treated as our "pods."

 > Note: This post only works on Linux.
 I'm using Ubuntu 19.10, but this should
 > work on other Linux distributions.